Paulo Dybala: Style of play

-A versatile forward, he is capable of playing in any offensive position: he started out playing as a left winger for Instituto in Argentina towards the beginning of his career, but since moving to Italy he has been deployed in a variety of attacking roles, including as a main striker, as a centre-forward, as a second striker, as an attacking midfielder, in a free role as a wide playmaker, as a right-sided inside forward, as a false attacking midfielder, as a false 9, or even as an inverted winger on the right flank, where he is able to cut into the centre and curl shots on goal with his stronger left foot.
-He has also been used in a free attacking role on occasion, in which he is given licence to roam about the final third of the pitch, and either drop into the middle, or switch between the flanks, due to his ability to create from the left or cut inside and score from the right.
-Because of his work-rate and involvement in the build-up of his team's attacking plays, in addition to his goalscoring ability, his former manager at Juventus Massimiliano Allegri even deployed Dybala as an offensive-minded central midfielder on occasion (known as a "mezzala", in Italian), and described him as a "box-to-box player" ("tuttocampista", in Italian) in 2018.
-He has also operated in a deeper playmaking role on occasion.
-Dybala is also accurate from both free kicks and penalties.
-His playing style has drawn comparisons with compatriots Sergio Agüero, Javier Pastore, Carlos Tevez, Omar Sívori, Diego Maradona, and Lionel Messi, as well as former Italian forwards Vincenzo Montella, Alessandro Del Piero, and Roberto Baggio; the latter described Dybala as the number 10 of the future in 2017.
+A versatile forward, Dybala can play in any attacking position.
+He started out as a left winger for Instituto in Argentina but since moving to Italy, he has played as a right winger or as an attacking midfielder.
+Because of his involvement in his team's attacking plays and his goalscoring ability, his former manager at Juventus Massimiliano Allegri used Dybala as a central midfielder on some occasions (known as a "mezzala", in Italian), and described him as a "box-to-box player" ("tuttocampista", in Italian) in 2018.
+Dybala is also adept at scoring free-kicks and penalties.
+His playing style has drawn comparisons with compatriots Sergio Agüero, Javier Pastore, Carlos Tevez, Omar Sívori, Diego Maradona, and Lionel Messi, as well as former Italian forwards Vincenzo Montella, Alessandro Del Piero, and Roberto Baggio; the latter of whom described Dybala as the number 10 of the future in 2017.
 Widely considered to be a highly talented prospect in world football, in 2014, Don Balón named him one of the 100 most promising young players in the world born after 1993.
-Despite his talent, however, his mentality, consistency, and leadership qualities have come into question at times in the media.
-Moreover, he has also struggled with injuries throughout his career.
+Despite his talent, his consistency and leadership qualities have been questioned by the media.
+Moreover, he has struggled with numerous injuries.

-After scoring a goal, Dybala is known for using his signature "mask" celebration; regarding the gesture, he commented: "My mask gesture isn't so much a goal celebration but rather a message.
+After scoring a goal, Dybala is known for using his signature "mask" celebration; regarding the celebration, he commented: "My mask gesture isn't so much a goal celebration but rather a message.
 It's an ideal mask, which gladiators wore to fight.
 In Doha against Milan, after we lost Supercoppa, the idea of this celebration was born."

 Personal life

-Dybala obtained Italian citizenship on 13 August 2012, in order to facilitate his move to Palermo, and circumvent FIGC regulations that permit only a maximum of two non-EU players in any Serie A team.
-Dybala initially attempted to obtain Polish citizenship through ancestry from his grandfather, but the bureaucracy proved too complex.
+Dybala obtained Italian citizenship on 13 August 2012, in order to facilitate his move to Palermo and circumvent FIGC regulations that allow only two non-EU players in a Serie A team.
+Dybala initially attempted to obtain Polish citizenship through ancestry from his grandfather but the bureaucracy was too complex.

-Dybala has several tattoos on his body: two stripes on his left arm, an Arabic tattoo as well as a crowned football on his leg.
+Dybala has several tattoos on his body: two stripes on his left arm, an Arabic tattoo, and a crowned football on his leg.

+Since 2018, Dybala has been in a relationship with Oriana Sabatini, who is the daughter of the Venezuelan actress Catherine Fulop and Osvaldo Sabatini, and the niece of legendary Argentinian tennis champion, Gabriela Sabatini.
+On 20 July 2024, the two were married.
+The couple announced they were expecting their first child on 30 September 2025.